After a porn relapse, self-talk can become harsh very quickly.

 If the guilt persists beyond that, it has become shame, and shame needs to be actively interrupted: through journaling, through talking to someone, through physical activity, through deliberately challenging the shame narrative.

-Forgiveness is not a feeling.
-It is a decision followed by repeated actions.
-You will not feel forgiven after one journaling session.
-You will feel forgiven after a stretch of consistent, values-aligned behavior, because consistent behavior rebuilds self-trust, and self-trust is what shame eroded.
+Forgiveness is a decision followed by repeated actions.
+The feeling of forgiveness usually comes after a stretch of consistent, values-aligned behavior, because consistent behavior rebuilds self-trust.

 In the meantime, here is what daily self-forgiveness might look like: